What predictive heating means and how it works

 Learning is a soft start to validate measurements and gather data.

-Predictive control is usually the best final state for stable comfort and clear limits.
+Predictive heating is usually the best final state for stable comfort and clear limits.

 Setup in practice (very detailed)